14 Best Things to Do in Salerno, Italy

 Salerno Foods

-Those who arrive in Salerno can only be fascinated by the beauty of the city, by the sea, but also by the good food, which fully reflects the food and wine tradition of this region.
+Those who arrive in Salerno can only be fascinated by the beauty of the city, the sea, and the good food, which fully reflects this region’s food and wine tradition.
 We cannot fail to mention the pizza with naturally leavened dough.
 It goes without saying that here there is a real cult of pizza.
 In addition, especially in recent years, there is an increasing tendency to combine the goodness of a dough made to perfection with local ingredients.

-In Salerno, it is also possible to eat excellent dishes based on fresh fish.
-In addition to fish-based dishes, we cannot forget the stuffed spleen, the “meveza”, as it is called in the Salerno dialect.
-The spleen is the dish par excellence of the feast of San Matteo, who is the patron saint of the city of Salerno.
-The spleen is stuffed with chilli, garlic and parsley, and then cooked in oil and vinegar.
+In Salerno, eating excellent dishes based on fresh fish is also possible.
+In addition to fish-based dishes, we cannot forget the stuffed spleen, the “meveza ‘mbuttunata”, as it is called in the Salerno dialect.
+The spleen is the dish par excellence of the feast of San Matteo, the patron saint of Salerno.
+The spleen is stuffed with chilli, garlic, and parsley, and then cooked in oil and vinegar.
 A traditional dish that, especially in recent years, has also become increasingly popular with tourists.

 Another characteristic food of the area is buffalo mozzarella, one of the undisputed queens of regional cuisine in general and that of Salerno specifically.

-Last but not least, the “scazzetta” is a typical sweet from Salerno.
-It is a cake made with ingredients that are as simple as they are tasty: sponge cake, cream and strawberries are the main elements, as well as the red icing that covers the cake.
+Last, the “scazzeta del cardinale” is a typical sweet from Salerno.
+It is a cake made with ingredients that are as simple as they are tasty: sponge cake, cream, and strawberries are the main elements, and the red icing covers the cake.
 Impossible to come to Salerno without tasting, at least once, this typical dessert.